signalogic/SigSRF_SDK/mediaTest_readme.md

 ### Input Reuse

 An -nN argument can be used to specify input reuse, where N indicates the number of times each session found within input packet flow should be reused.
-Inputs are reused by slightly modifying UDP port and SSRC values to avoid session duplication (look for "nReuseInputs" in mediaMin.cpp).
+Inputs are reused by slightly modifying UDP port and SSRC values to avoid session duplication (look for "nReuseInputs" in  <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaMin/mediaMin.cpp" target="_blank">mediaMin.cpp</a>).
 This argument should be combined with an -Emode argument (see [Execution Mode](#user-content-executionmode) command line examples above).